Services

 3. Reduce the percentage of lost deals/sales

-Though sales can certainly impact this objective, marketing can have a significant influence as well.
+Though sales has the most impact on this objective, marketing can have a significant influence as well.

-Marketing sets the tone for prospects coming to sales.
-And if marketing is not qualifying properly, or setting the right expectations, it will be nearly impossible for a salesperson to change course and still close the deal.
+Marketing sets the tone for prospects entering the sales process.
+And if marketing is not qualifying leads properly or setting the right expectations, it will be nearly impossible for a salesperson to change course and still close the deal.

 For e-commerce companies, KPIs may be metrics or initiatives around reducing cart abandonment rates.
 For non-e-commerce, on the other hand, marketing can assist by updating website content or other materials that prospects see before talking with sales.